 What if I can’t afford to pay for child care?

-If you are a low-income parent with primary physical custody, you may be able to get a child care subsidy.
-You can apply for a child care subsidy at your local child support office.
-If you are getting MFIP benefits and child care costs keep you from working, you should talk with your caseworker.
+Paying for child care can be hard for parents.
+If you are a low-income parent and your child primarily lives with you, you may be able to get a child care subsidy.
+You can apply for a child care subsidy at your county child support office.
+If you are getting MFIP benefits and child care costs keep you from working, talk with your caseworker.
 Your employment plan may need to include help with child care costs.

 What if child care costs change or my children are no longer in care?

-If you are the custodial parent and you believe you may be eligible for Medical Assistance with your children, you can call your county child support office to find out where to go to apply for these programs.
+If you believe your child may be eligible for Medical Assistance, call your county child support office to find out where to go to apply for these programs.
 For the number in your area call (651) 431-4400.

 County Child Support Services

 A parent can apply to their local child support office for help with child support even if they do not get public assistance.
-A parent who is not on public assistance must fill out an application and pay a $25 application fee.
+A parent who is not on public assistance must fill out an application and pay a $35 application fee.

-If the parent who applies for child support services has not recently received public assistance, and more than $500 per year is collected in child support, the parent will also be charged a $25 annual fee.
+If the parent who applies for child support services has not recently received public assistance, and more than $550 per year is collected in child support, the parent will also be charged a $25 annual fee.

-- locate the parent who should be paying support
+- locate the parent who should be paying support,

-- change the child support order
+- change the child support order.

-There are 2 ways to do this:
+There are 2 ways to find this information:

-1) First, you can check online at http://www.childsupport.dhs.state.mn.us/Action/Welcome.
+- You can check online at http://www.childsupport.dhs.state.mn.us/Action/Welcome.

-2) You can also get information by calling the State’s Integrated Voice Response System (IVR System).
-When you call, you will need your Social Security Number or participant number and a PIN number.
+- You can also get information by calling the State’s Integrated Voice Response System (IVR System).
+When you call, you need your Social Security Number or participant number and a PIN number.
 In the Metro Area, call (651) 215-5630, or if you are hearing impaired call (651) 215-5629.
-If you live out state, call 1-800-657-3512 or 1-888-234-1208 if you are hearing impaired.
+If you live in Greater Minnesota, call 1-800-657-3512 or 1-888-234-1208 if you are hearing impaired.

-Getting the application
+Getting the Application

-The county office has to give an application for child support services to any parent who asks for it.
+The county child support office has to give an application for child support services to any parent who asks for it.
 If you ask for the application in person, they have to give it to you that day.
 If you write or call, they have 5 days to send it.

-Starting a file
+Starting a File

-The county has to begin paper work and decide the next step in a child support case within 20 days after getting the application.
+The county has to begin paperwork and decide the next step in a child support case within 20 days after getting the application.